From big cities and techno mega-clubs to alpine valleys and medieval houses, Germany is a destination that can satisfy many individual tastes.

 Fans of the TV show Top Gear will know the Nurburgring — the Grand Prix racetrack built beside a medieval castle in the Eifel Mountains.
 Part of the track is open to the public, so anyone with a street legal vehicle can pay a toll and test their driving skills (and in case you’re wondering, ‘street legal’ means people can even race a registered bus, campervan or scooter around the track).
 But be warned — drivers who crash are liable to pay for any damage that they cause to the track and other vehicles, as well as cover the costs of vehicle recovery and towing.
 Racing-related injuries and vehicle damage may also not be covered by travel insurance.

 DISCLAIMER: While every effort has been made to ensure the accuracy of all information as of the date of publishing, Allianz Global Assistance does not accept liability for any errors or omissions.
 Allianz Global Assistance strongly recommends seeking the guidance of a professional travel agent/agency for further information on a specific destination.
 On your next trip, whether to another province or country, ensure you have travel insurance as it may assist you in cases of unforeseen medical emergencies and other types of mishaps that can happen while you travel.
 Travel insurance does not cover everything, please always refer to the policy document for full terms and conditions, including limitations and exclusions.
-Allianz Global Assistance is a registered business name of AZGA Service Canada Inc. and AZGA Insurance Agency Canada Ltd. Photography Credits: anandoart, Shutterstock.com
+Travel insurance is underwritten by CUMIS General Insurance Company, a member of The Co-operators Group of Companies, administered by Allianz Global Assistance, which is a registered business name of AZGA Service Canada Inc. Photography Credits: anandoart, Shutterstock.com